 Similar cancer cell selectivity was observed in vitro and in vivo upon treatment of oral cancer versus normal cells with gold-coated iron NPs (Fe@Au).
 It was specified that only the iron constituent of the particles, and more specifically its reduced form, exhibited significant toxicity.
 The authors therefore suggest that differences in the cellular microenvironment between malignant and nonmalignant cells (for instance, the lower pH that typically accompanies tumors) may influence iron oxidation status and at the same time its toxicity.134 The effect of NP exposure on mitochondrial health was further examined in a follow-up study,11a which revealed that Fe@Au treatment permanently reduced MMP in cancerous cells while in normal cells mitochondrial recovery was observed after 4 hours (Figure 13).
 Furthermore, the activity of the mitochondrial respiratory chain was substantially diminished in cancerous cells while no deterioration in activity was detected in non-cancerous cells.
 These findings suggest that these NPs selectively affect cancerous mitochondria, which is a logic target for oxidation-prone NPs.
 In this instance Fe@Au caused considerable ROS in cancerous cells, although co-incubation with ROS scavengers did not protect the cells from NP-mediated toxicity while 3-MA did.
 These data suggest that autophagy itself and not ROS is the main provoker of cytotoxicity and besides that the two mechanisms are not linked in this particular case.
 As several signs of autophagy alterations were observed in cancerous cells, it is proposed that, apart from ROS induction, the observed differential toxicity of NPs between cancerous and non-cancerous cells may be a result of mitochondria-mediated autophagy (Figure 14).
 Unfortunately, in the present study the level of autophagy was not specified for non-cancerous cells, which makes it difficult to draw a reliable conclusion regarding the precise mechanism and the extent of the NP-cell type selective effects.
-It is noteworthy that the mechanism predominating the nature of NP-induced toxicity varied with NP dosage.
+Next to this cancer-selective effect there was another noteworthy observation: the mechanism of NP-induced toxicity varied with NP dosage.
 While autophagy seemed predominant at concentrations slightly above the IC50, further increases in NP concentration partly abolished autophagy.11a In addition to selectivity toward cancer cells, Fe@Au NPs provoked varying degrees of cytotoxicity in different cancer cell types.
 The relatively high sensitivity of OECM1 and Caco-2 cells compared to other colorectal cancer cells was shown to originate from their different uptake profile of iron and gold.
 Furthermore, control experiments with purely Fe NPs revealed that the resistance toward Fe@Au NPs was based on the ability of the cell to cope with iron; Fe@Au sensitive cell types were less resistant to Fe NPs.
 In line with these findings, 3-MA was only able to restore viability in cells exhibiting loss of MMP being OECM1 and Caco-2.
 Surprisingly, the gold layer, initially applied to augment the biocompatibility of Fe NPs, was essential for toxicity in the more resistant colorectal cells (e.g. HT-29).180

 Similar to the Fe@Au NPs, Harhaji et al. observed a dose-dependent involvement of ROS-independent autophagy upon treatment of rat glioma cells with low dosed fullerene particles resulting in higher levels of autophagy activation.116a Also, primary rat astrocytes were more resistant to NP treatment than their malignant equivalents.
 Admittedly, autophagy was only examined by means of acridine orange staining of autophagic vacuoles, which is not regarded as a reliable method nor does it allow quantitative analysis.116a